tiepdotme/samwize.com/_posts/2016-02-24-everything-about-uitableview.markdown

 The result of (2) will cause your [subview to "disappear"](https://stackoverflow.com/q/6745919/242682).
 The solution is to add another UIView/CALayer to your custom subview as a background.

 If you don't like gray, you can change the [`selectionStyle`](https://developer.apple.com/documentation/uikit/uitableviewcellselectionstyle) or `selectedBackgroundView`.

+## Table Section Header/Footer

+Read [this post](/2015/11/06/guide-to-customizing-uitableview-section-header-footer/) on adding header/footer.

+## Table Header/Footer

+This is for the table, not each section.

+If you are not using autolayout, it is simply setting the `tableHeaderView` or `tableFooterView`.

+It gets tricky if you are using autolayout, as iOS has not support well for it (yet)!
+Refer to [this post](/2017/05/25/creating-a-autoresizing-uitableview-programmatically/).